IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources or leave a comment on this page below.

 Completing a Mission

 At the end of each mission of a campaign, record your character’s remaining health and hunger on your character sheet.
 Then count up any remaining monsters attached to your character and record that number at the bottom of your sheet.
+Any status effects on your character are removed between missions.

 Gaining Experience (XP)